pedroherrerovidal/amLDS/README.md

-# Across-animal odor decoding byprobabilistic manifold alignment (NeurIPS 2021)
+# Across-animal odor decoding by probabilistic manifold alignment (NeurIPS 2021)

 This repository is the official implementation of aligned mixture of latent dynamical systems (amLDS) published at NeurIPS 2021.